abivia/hydration/README.md

 ---
 ### Property::validate($fn): self

 `Closure $fn` Validation function ($value, $options):bool to return true on success.

-Function to validate the contents of a property before setting it.
+Function to validate the contents of a property before setting it. `$options['Property']` contains a reference to the Property object.

 ---
 ### Property::toArray($castToArray): self